ArmaAchilles/Achilles/docs/source/development/code-guidelines.rst

 6.18.
 Code used more than once
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Any piece of code that could/is used more than once, shall be put in a function and it's separate :code:`.sqf` file, unless this code is less as 5 lines and used only in a `per-frame handler <waitUntil_>`_.
+Any piece of code that could/is used more than once, shall be put in a function and it's separate :code:`.sqf` file unless this code is less as 5 lines and used only in a `per-frame handler <waitUntil_>`_.

 7. Design considerations
 ------------------------